-Monitoring Activities Objectives Means of Verification Responsibility for Data Collection, Analysis and Reporting Impact Assessment of the effectiveness of Consultation DPWH, PSRRRP Project Monitoring the temporary relocation plan and its implementation in addressing the needs of the PAPs (public and PAPs); Project Implementation reports Implementing Unit (PIU)
+Monitoring Activities Objectives Means of Verification Responsibility for Data Collection, Analysis and Reporting Performance Monitoring To assess the progress in the implementation of the temporary relocation plan.
+The focus will be on the execution of actions relative to the proposed schedule and budget Consultation with PAPs; Project Progress Reports; letters DPWH, PSRRRP Project Implementing Unit (PIU) Impact Monitoring Assessment of the effectiveness of the temporary relocation plan and its implementation in addressing the needs of the PAPs Consultation (public and PAPs); Project Implementation reports DPWH, PSRRRP Project Implementing Unit (PIU)

-Table C- 7.
+Table C-7.
 Implementation Schedule

-Summer Break
+Summer Break S.Y.

-S.Y.
 2025-2026 Opening of Classes